Policy and Procedure Name:

 l.

-decision, claims services staff will pend the request.
-Claims services staff must
+initial decision, Claims Services staff will pend the request.
+Claims Services

 Allowance policy and procedure.

-services staff must issue a BWC order to accept or deny the claim based on the
+Services staff must issue an order to accept or deny the claim based on the

 i.